Pravasi Bharatiya Divas 2021: PM Modi to Inaugurate Convention; Know the Significance Behind the Day

 - FOLLOW US ON:

-At 10:30 AM tomorrow, 9th January, will address the Pravasi Bharatiya Divas Convention.
-This is a great opportunity to interact with our vibrant diaspora. https://t.co/ZngBoH2ZKC— Narendra Modi (@narendramodi) January 8, 2021

-I will be addressing the Plenary session of 16th Pravasi Bhartiya Diwas Convention organised by @MEAIndia via VC at 10:00 AM, today.@PMOIndia @MoHFW_INDIAWatch Live🔹https://t.co/zsWCYml5dJ🔸https://t.co/fJImeR9axx🔹https://t.co/OPeFB5gIQZ pic.twitter.com/zpyJrRdsjl— Dr Harsh Vardhan (@drharshvardhan) January 9, 2021

-My greetings on Pravasi Bhartiya Divas!Our #NRIs carry the fragrance of this ancient land to far away places & with their hard work, enhance India’s reputation overseas. #PravasiBharatiyaDivas #PBD2021— Vice President of India (@VPSecretariat) January 9, 2021
+The vice president of India, M Venkaiah Naidu also expressed his greetings to the NRIs via a tweet.
+He wrote that the Pravasis carried the “fragrance of this ancient land to far away places & with their hard work, [enhanced] India’s reputation overseas”.

 Pravasi Bharatiya Divas 2021: Date